Code-Institute-Submissions/neeku-MS1Project-Portfolio_MarResub/README.md

 ## Acknowledgements

-I'd like to thank Spencer Barriball, my awesome mentor, for his genuine support throughout this project, and all the wonderful people in Student Care department of Code Institute for being patient with me while I've been struggling to navigate my path in the recent months.
+I'd like to thank Spencer Barriball, my awesome mentor, for his genuine support throughout this project, and Ciara Browne and all the wonderful people in Student Care department of Code Institute for being patient with me while I've been struggling to navigate my path in the recent months.